 So still, though heart-piercingly alive.

-Oh, wind, quiet the comb for the beehive,
+Oh, banshee, quiet the comb for a beehive,

 A secretly felicitous, deliciously missed,